gpm22/API_Veiculos/README.md

 ## Starting the System

-To use this API it is necessary, in addition to having a local clone of the current repository, to have **Gradle** installed.
+To use this API it is necessary, in addition to having a local clone of the current repository, to have Java 16 and **Gradle** installed.
 To install **Gradle** just follow the steps presented at https://gradle.org/install/.

 After installing **Gradle**, just run the following command through a terminal/console in the project folder: